 From a western standpoint, such dependency, in the form of living in multi-generational homes, is unusual and even judged in a negative way.
 American and European-based organizations have moved toward providing missionary care by way of counselors and psychiatrists to help workers thrive when serving cross-culturally in high-need areas.
 But organizations and sending churches need to keep the strong family system in mind when caring for Latin Americans.

 “You’re not mobilizing an individual, you’re mobilizing someone who’s highly connected to a family system,” Becky said.
-“A Latin American family who is taken out of their family and put in India may have greater needs.
+“A Latin American family who is taken out of their family and put in an Asian culture may have greater needs.
 That may hurt more emotionally, maybe three times as much as an American family who’s been independent since college.”

 But recognizing those connections and finding ways to cultivate them can become a big source of care and support for Latin Americans, she said.

 Also, those training, mobilizing, employing and caring for Latin Americans need to keep in mind the strong possibility that Latin Americans have experienced trauma in their lives.

 “In the backgrounds of these students, there’s a lot of violence and trauma,” Ruth said.

 So, the training and mentoring that the Bond Servant project provides works to stay aligned with principles of trauma-informed methods, emphasizing psychological safety, empowerment, voice, trust and transparency.